KianMehrabi/EcommerceWebsite/README.md

 # Django_ecommerce
-making a ecommerce shop using django and bootstrap ( zarin_pal api is included )
+making a ecommerce shop using django and bootstrap , zarin_pal api and integration of mysql